 (*The countries that are available for benchmarks depend on the audience on the list and the location of the users that are on the list.)

 - Adjust bids by device, including mobile.

-- Reach possible new customers who haven't visited your website but do have interests in common with people on your remarketing list.
+- Reach possible new customers who haven't visited your website or used your app, but do have interests similar to your website visitors or existing customers.

-- Create a new ad group that targets this similar audience.
+- Create a new ad group that targets people with similar interests.

-The Audience insights report will identify which audience segments share similarities to the people on the remarketing list.
+Your data insights report will identify which audience segments share similarities to the people who visited your website or used your app.
 In some cases, the name of the segments may be surprising and provide a new insight to your business.